AdobeDocs/experience-manager-cloud-service.en/help/edge/mappings.md

 ## Creating a Spreadsheet {#spreadsheet}

 In this example, you will create a spreadsheet to manage redirects for your AEM with Edge Delivery Services site.
-The same steps apply to [other spreadsheet types](#other) you wish to create.
+The same steps apply to [other spreadsheet types](#other) that you wish to create.

 1. Sign in to your AEM as a Cloud Service authoring instance, go to the **Sites** console, and navigate to the root of the site which requires a spreadsheet.
 Tap or click **Create** -> **Page**.